-- (1) Important: If you enable Platform Encryption in your org and use Field Audit Trail to track encrypted fields, there are limitations on using Async SOQL.
-Using Async SOQL to query the NewValue or OldValue fields of the FieldHistoryArchive big object isn't supported.
-Use SOQL to query both encrypted and unencrypted NewValue and OldValue fields of FieldHistoryArchive. - Tip: Previously archived data remains unencrypted if you turn on Platform Encryption later.
+Tip: If you turn on Platform Encryption, the previously archived data remains unencrypted.
 For example, your organization uses Field Audit Trail to define a data history retention policy for an account field, such as the phone number field.
-After enabling Platform Encryption, you turn on encryption for that field, and phone number data in the account is encrypted.
-New phone number records and previous updates stored in the Account History related list are encrypted.
+After you turn on Platform Encryption, Salesforce encrypts the phone number data in the account, as well as new phone number records and previous updates stored in the Account History related list.
 But phone number history data already archived in the FieldHistoryArchive object remains stored without encryption.
-To encrypt previously archived data, contact Salesforce to encrypt and rearchive the stored field history data, then delete the unencrypted archive.
+To encrypt previously archived data, contact Salesforce to encrypt and rearchive the stored field history data, and then delete the unencrypted archive.